Frequently Asked Questions

 - Solicitor Apprenticeship – Permanent Contract.

-Your apprenticeship is your first step on a fulfilling career as a professional in your chosen area.
-Many people accept full-time roles with us after completing their apprenticeship.
+Your apprenticeship is your first step towards a fulfilling career as a professional in your chosen area.
+Many people accept roles with us after completing their apprenticeship.
 We’ll help you develop your skills further and you’ll have opportunities to advance to more senior positions.

 Wherever your career takes you, you’ll have an industry-recognised qualification and training from one of the UK’s top law firms as proof of your skills and knowledge.